DavidKosf/GraderPlus/README.md

 These functions grab information from the graph that is drawn by a student solution.

 #### mg_plotExists
-Returns a bool that indicates if a plot was created by the solution.
+Returns a bool that indicates if a plot was created by the solution code.
 ```matlab
 if mg_plotExists()
   % do stuff